Green Mountain Energy® Blog

 Embrace energy-saving appliances.

 When it comes to saving electricity while staying cool in the summer, energy-efficient appliances can make a significant difference.
-It turns out the ENERGY STAR logo is actually a pretty big deal.
-Energy Star-certified appliances such as refrigerators, fans, and air conditioners consume less energy while delivering optimal performance.
-Not only can they reduce your carbon footprint, they can also lower your utility bills in the long run.
+Energy Star-certified appliances such as refrigerators, fans and air conditioners consume less energy while delivering optimal performance.
+Not only can they help reduce your carbon footprint, but they can also help lower your utility bills in the long run.

 Practice smart energy habits.